 See videos by watching the Celebrate the Children of Resistance playlist here.

 See photos below.

-CELEBRATE dramatizes the Rosenbergs’ personal story, the genesis of the RFC, and accounts of children and families the RFC is helping currently.
-It’s a testament to the power of family bonds, the value of a supportive community, and the ability to turn even the harshest repression into something positive.
+CELEBRATE dramatized the Rosenbergs’ personal story, the genesis of the RFC, and accounts of children and families receiving RFC grants.
+It was a testament to the power of family bonds, the value of a supportive community, and the ability to turn even the harshest repression into something positive.

-Scripted dramatic readings of actual letters from targeted activists across the generations- from the Rosenbergs to RFC beneficiary families of today- form the basis of the program.
-The letters are interspersed with music and poetry in an event that embraces the history of progressive struggle and inspires a commitment to social justice.
+Scripted dramatic readings of actual letters from targeted activists across the generations- from the Rosenbergs to RFC beneficiary families of today- formed the basis of the program.
+The letters were interspersed with music and poetry in events that embraced the history of progressive struggle and inspired a commitment to social justice.

 • April 1997 in Northampton, MA with Ossie Davis, Susan Sarandon, Mandy Patinkin, Pete Seeger, Toshi Reagon, Martín Espada, Jane Sapp, and the Voices of Today children's chorus.